Badgerland Birding Migration Madness Photo Contest Finalists Announced

 In the United States, look for Great Cormorants on rocky coasts in the states along the Atlantic Ocean.
 In particular, the more Northern States in New England are some of the places this species is most common.

-Neotropic Cormorant (Uncommon)
+Neotropic Cormorant (Rare)

 Neotropic Cormorant – Photo by Alan Schmierer